gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

     * We can add insight into the results by exploring the standardized residuals.
-The numerical results are obtained using ``chisq.test(electable)$residuals`` and visually using ``mosaicplot(electable, shade=T)`` in Figure \@ref(fig:Figure5-17).
+The numerical results are obtained using ``chisq.test(electable)$residuals`` and visually using ``mosaicplot(electable, shade = T)`` in Figure \@ref(fig:Figure5-17).
 The standardized residuals show some clear sources of the differences from the results expected if there were no relationship present.
 The largest contributions are found in the highest democrat category (``PARTY`` = 1) where the standardized residual for *Gore* is 10.13 and for *Bush* is -10.03, showing much higher than expected (under $H_0$) counts for Gore